First Order? 🎯 10% OFF + FREE Skin Protection Guide.

 So, has the Australia campaign worked on Australian men?

-According to the same World Health Organisation data I referred to earlier, Australian men still remain 51% more likely than women to get melanoma and twice as likely to die of it.
+According to the same World Health Organisation data, Australian men remain around 50% more likely than women to develop melanoma, and roughly twice as likely to die from it.

 In fact, we see this kind of male vs. female disparity in North America and much of Europe too.